kb-dk/access-digital-objects/text-corpora.md

 After discussions in the [TEI listserv, TEI-L](https://listserv.brown.edu/archives/cgi-bin/wa?A1=ind1408&L=TEI-L#2) it seems that the simplest and most correct way seems to be to use  [the decls attribute](http://www.tei-c.org/Vault/P5/2.5.0/doc/tei-p5-doc/en/html/CC.html#CCAS2) which was suggested by [Lou Bournard](https://listserv.brown.edu/archives/cgi-bin/wa?A2=ind1408&L=TEI-L&F=&S=&P=58469).

-Just about any structure in the text can be used as a '''work''', by giving it a decls attribute which is an idref pointing to a bibl or biblStruct somewhere in sourceDesc in the teiHeader.
+Just about any structure in the text can be used as a __work__, by giving it a decls attribute which is an idref pointing to a bibl or biblStruct somewhere in sourceDesc in the teiHeader.
 The markup will look like

 ```
  <?xml version="1.0" encoding="UTF-8" ?>